 - Other B2B transaction where excluded for the 2025 implmentation were excluded because of the problems of deductibility.
 But this may change in the future.

-Marketplaces deemed supplier extended to EU sellers
+Original proposal for Marketplaces deemed supplier extending to EU sellers now dropped

 - The seller will use OSS to report the zero-rated taxable acquisition to the marketplace.

 - B2B transactions under the scenario would be zero-rated for VAT.

 - The disadvantage of this decision is that it would favour sellers using marketplaces and penalise own website sales which would still be responsible for the domestic VAT reporting.